clharper42/MTG-Personal-Database/README.md

 Set - Collector Number - Printing(Normal/Foil) is the unique identifier for a card

+Some cards may have issues being entered due to TCGPlayer and Scryfall having different ways of identifying cards.
+Fixing when I notice a discrepancy

 [Example of features as of first commit](https://streamable.com/60due7)

 [Example of type line features](https://streamable.com/asxu4h)